Bulk-to-boundary anyon fusion from microscopic models: Bulk-to-boundary fusion events

 Macroscopically a (topological) boundary is defined via the set of anyons that can condense at the boundary, i.e., fuse to the trivial boundary charge.
-This set has to form consistency conditions involving their fusion and exchanges statistics which render the set of condensable anyons a \textit{Lagrangian algebra} \cite{davydov2017lagrangian, Kapustin2011Topological, levin2013protected} in the UMTC describing the anyon theory.
+This set has to form consistency conditions involving their fusion and exchanges statistics which render the set of condensable anyons a \textit{Lagrangian algebra object}~\cite{davydov2017lagrangian, Kapustin2011Topological, levin2013protected} in the UMTC describing the anyon theory.
 Our framework connects the microscopic description of the boundary as a lattice model to the macroscopic picture of anyon condensation.
-In particular, Eq.\,\eqref{eq:fusion_mult_general} allows us to explicitly calculate the Lagrangian algebra corresponding to a $(H,\psi)$-boundary by setting $(x,\kappa_x)=(H,\Gamma^0)$, the trivial boundary defect.
+In particular, Eq.\,\eqref{eq:fusion_mult_general} allows us to explicitly calculate the Lagrangian algebra object\footnote{Note that the full Lagrangian algebra object is not only described by an object in the UMTC, i.e. the set of condensable anyons, but also by an algebra morphism.
+This morphism can also be computed explicitly combining structures and techniques described in this manuscript.
+We plan to address this in future work.} corresponding to a $(H,\psi)$-boundary by setting $(x,\kappa_x)=(H,\Gamma^0)$, the trivial boundary defect.
 We get